 Order Flow Control

-For order flow control, some relevant parameters need to be configured in futures companies’ system.
+For order flow control, some relevant parameters need to be configured in futures companies’ systems.

 If these parameters are not configured, the default limitations are as follows:

-In one session, every client can only send 6 trading instructions (e.g. placing orders, canceling orders, etc.) per second at most.
+In one session, each client can send 6 trading instructions (e.g. placing orders, canceling orders, etc.) per second at most.

 One account can only establish up to 6 sessions at the same time.

-Note: No errors will be returned, if operations exceed the limitations.
+Note: No error will be returned, if operations exceed the limitations.
 Orders will be in queuing status waiting to be handled.

 Disconnection

-The method OnFrontDisconnected will be invoked if a disconnection occurred.
-The disconnection cause is in nReason parameter.
+The method OnFrontDisconnected will be invoked if a disconnection occurs.
+The disconnection cause will be stated in nReason parameter.